pgazmuri/k9-polyvox/README.md

   ```sh
   export USE_MOCK_ACTIONS=1
   ```
-  This replaces real robot actions with mock implementations, allowing you to test the software without actual hardware movement.
+  This replaces real robot actions with mock implementations, allowing you to test the software without servo movement.
+This is useful when you want the dog to stay still, but also extends the lifetime of servos and reduces battery usage during development/testing.

 You can add these to your `.bashrc` or set them inline when running: